Shopify/quilt/packages/react-testing/README.md

 ### Why not use [react-testing-library](https://github.com/testing-library/react-testing-library) instead?

 While the premise of writing tests that mirror user actions is compelling, basing all tests off the raw DOM being produced becomes unmanageable for larger apps.

+### What versions of React does this support?

+The React versions this library supports are spelled out via a [peer dependency in the package.json](https://github.com/Shopify/quilt/blob/main/packages/react-testing/package.json#L47-L47)

 ### Does this library work with Preact?